dherrera-code/Weather-Forecast-App/README.md

 Weather Sprint Day 1 (12/15): Initialized Repo, re-created the structure of both weather pages and created ID tags for all necessary HTML Elements within HOME Page.
 Implemented a function to call API data from OpenWEather API!

 Monday goals: complete structure and API calls into console. (complete) Tuesday goals: The goal is to be around 25-45% done with your layout.
-wednesday: completed geolocation functionality when index first boots and implemented the search city functionality with input validation.
+Wednesday: completed geolocation functionality when index first boots and implemented the search city functionality with input validation.
 (Finished implementing favorites functionality Both Pages) (local storage getting used)
 thursday: fix search engine to get data for cities with two words. (fixed)
         Add Modal into input validation!
 (Implemented!)